sivrmn/sivrmn.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. candidate at the [University of Minnesota, Twin-Cities](https://twin-cities.umn.edu/).
-I work in the [Salapaka Lab](http://salapakalab.ece.umn.edu/), at the [Dept. of Electrical and Computer Engineering](https://cse.umn.edu/ece) and I'm advised by Prof. Murti Salapaka.
-My thesis is on the development of experimental as well as analytical tools needed to model the mechanical properties of proteins at the single molecule scale.
-This research is at the intersection of system identification, biophysics, statistical mechanics, and machine learning.
+I am a Research Fellow at the [Department of Artificial Intelligence and Informatics](https://www.mayo.edu/research/departments-divisions/artificial-intelligence-informatics/overview), [Mayo Clinic](https://www.mayoclinic.org/).
+I obtained my Ph.D. from the [Salapaka Lab](http://salapakalab.ece.umn.edu/), University of Minnesota, Twin-Cities in [Electrical and Computer Engineering](https://cse.umn.edu/ece) with a minor in [Computer Science](https://cse.umn.edu/cs).
+I was advised by Prof. Murti Salapaka.
+My thesis was on the development of experimental as well as analytical tools needed to model the mechanical properties of proteins at the single molecule scale.
+My research is at the intersection of system identification, biophysics, statistical mechanics, and machine learning.

 <!--- Write your biography here (Test Test).
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.